Today, I’m going to talk about the 7 core stages in any customer’s lifecycle and the #1 mistake (or deadly sin) you must avoid in each stage.

 4. Deadly Sin of NOT Converting Prospects

-But even if you refuse to field calls or chats, then you still need to continually optimize your online sales system from sales letter to shopping cart to final order page.
+But even if you refuse to field calls or chats, then you still need to continually optimize your online sales system from the landing page to the shopping cart to the final order page.
 Map out the entire process and systematically improve each page to increase conversions.

-Your customer trusted you enough to give you money and now is the time to reassure she made a smart decision.
-Don’t just send a receipt from a noreply email address and expect your product or service to do all the talking.
+Your customer trusted you enough to give you money and now is the time to reassure her she made a smart decision.
+Don’t just send a receipt from a no-reply email address and expect your product or service to do all the talking.

-Wow your customer with a “thank you” phone call and/or letter.
+Instead, wow your customer with a “thank you” phone call, email, or letter.
 Or even better, send an unannounced gift like a cookie just for becoming a new customer.

 This small investment in your new customers will be repaid over and over as you create zealots for your products/services.
 When you do something remarkable, then your customers can’t help but tell all of their friends and family!